holmesrichards/clock/README.md

 ### Run mode

 The module starts up in **run mode**.
-Here the display shows the tempo in BPM along with PPB.
+Here the display shows the tempo in BPM.
+In a smaller font at the bottom are also shown  PPB and PPM (pulses per minute, which is just PPB times BPM).

 At the left, if the clock is running, there is a dot that flashes once per beat.

-At the lower left is also shown the tempo submode, INC or MM; see below.
+At the upper left is shown the tempo submode, INC or MM; see below.

 In this mode: